 There is no perfect time to start again.
 The best time to start is NOW.
-Even if you're having a crappy day, week, month, year and you overindulge and you gain, just get back on track.
+Even if you're having a crappy day, week, month, or year and you overindulge and you gain, just get back on track.
 It doesn't matter how long you've fallen off.
 Just make your next choice a healthy one and then the next.
 If you mess up again, don't beat yourself up, just keep getting back on track.
 Losing weight is the culmination of a lot of little healthy choices!

 💭Give yourself something to look forward to

 Play little games with yourself if that's what it takes.
 I used to tell myself that if I just made it to weigh day, I could have ANYTHING I want!
-Then I would, if I still wanted that thing.
+Then I would if I still wanted that thing.
 In the meantime, if I really wanted something 'bad', like chocolate, I'd just have a WW friendly version to tie me over (i.e.: a chocolate graham cracker) and it was enough to satisfy me.
 And usually, by the time I got to weigh day, I'd have forgotten all about that craving.
-However, I would still treat myself with whatever I happened to be craving at the time.
+However, I would still treat myself to whatever I happened to be craving at the time.

 Exercise makes you feel better and you'll gain muscle, which helps to burn fat and calories.
-Do what you can, even if it's walking around the block at first and build up.
+Do what you can, even if it's walking around the block at first, and build up.
 But remember, it's only a small part of the equation...
 Please don't think because you work out you can eat a lot more.
 We often overestimate how much exercise we do (or points we earn) and underestimate how much we eat.